BeeSeeWhy/equipmaint/README.md

 - [https://nextjs.org/docs/app](https://nextjs.org/docs/app)
 - I wanted to implement a project with the newer approach so I can gain experience and also better comprehend the structure

+## Known Issues

+- Maintenance Records Table does not pull the equipment name from the Equipment Data
+- Playwright tests not comppleted
+- Extra credit not completed